-- a) 50 dwellings with 28% affordable housing; - Relocation of playing fields to a suitable alternative site before development is commenced; - c) Layout, design and landscaping which reflects the elevated, visible nature of the site; - d) Diversion of Stonewall Lane through the site to Jockey Hill and widening of Stonewall Lane along its frontage and replacement of boundary landscape; - e) Provision of pedestrian crossing facility from the site to existing footpath network on Jockey Hill; and - f) Archaeological investigation and appropriate mitigation. - 3.176 The site is located on the north side of Crediton, within the settlement limit.
+- a) 50 dwellings with 28% affordable housing; - b) Relocation of playing fields to a suitable alternative site before development is commenced; - c) Layout, design and landscaping which reflects the elevated, visible nature of the site; - d) Diversion of Stonewall Lane through the site to Jockey Hill and widening of Stonewall Lane along its frontage and replacement of boundary landscape; - e) Provision of pedestrian crossing facility from the site to existing footpath network on Jockey Hill; and - f) Archaeological investigation and appropriate mitigation. - 3.176 The site is located on the north side of Crediton, within the settlement limit.
 It is currently used as playing fields owned by the Queen Elizabeth Academy Trust, which runs the school in Crediton.
 The site comprises two football pitches which the school considers too remote for effective daily use.
 The school has stated an intention to use the proceeds from the sale of the site to substantially reinvest in their Barnfield campus which will result in an increase in playing field capacity at that site.
 The redevelopment of playing fields needs to be closely controlled to ensure there is no net loss in playing provision.
 As a result the delivery of adequate alternative sports provision would need to be secured before development is commenced on the existing sports fields.
 Any new provision would need to match or exceed the sports land being lost, whether in terms of quantity, quality or both. - 3.177 The site is elevated and visually prominent, offering wide views to the south.
-Any scheme for the redevelopment of the site would need to ensure adequate landscaping is provided to mitigate any landscape or visual impacts.
+Any scheme for the redevelopment of the site would need to ensure adequate landscaping is provided to mitigate any landscape or visual impacts, as well as any heritage impacts associated with the adjoining Creedy Park.
+High quality design will be required in accordance with Policy DM1.
+There is the potential for cumulative highway impacts on the local road network arising from the development of this site and the nearby Pedlerspool allocation.
+A Transport Assessment will need to be provided, which comprehensively assesses the transport issues related to development of the site, taking into account the potential cumulative impact of nearby allocations.
 Stonewall Lane, which runs along the northern boundary of the site is narrow, whilst the junction where it meets Jockey Hill is sub-standard and has limited visibility, being located close to the crest of the hill.
 Stonewall Lane would need to be diverted through the site enabling construction of a new junction with Jockey Hill, to the south of the existing junction and providing suitable visibility splays.
 Stonewall Lane will need to be widened to provide sufficient width for two vehicles along the site frontage.
 Any loss of Devon Bank arising from the highway realignment will need to be replaced.
 The site also lies within an area of archaeological potential and investigation and potential mitigation may be needed.